apache/arrow/cpp/README.md

 ## Modular Build Targets

-Since there are several major parts of the C++ project, we have provided modular CMake targets for building each component along with its dependencies, unit tests, and benchmarks (if enabled):
+Since there are several major parts of the C++ project, we have provided modular CMake targets for building each library component, group of unit tests and benchmarks, and their dependencies:

 * `make arrow` for Arrow core libraries
 * `make parquet` for Parquet libraries
 * `make gandiva` for Gandiva (LLVM expression compiler) libraries
 * `make plasma` for Plasma libraries, server

+To build the unit tests or benchmarks, add `-tests` or `-benchmarks` to the target name.
+So `make arrow-tests` will build the Arrow core unit tests.
+Using the `-all` target, e.g. `parquet-all`, will build everything.

 If you wish to only build and install one or more project subcomponents, we have provided the CMake option `ARROW_OPTIONAL_INSTALL` to only install targets